RESEARCH

 U-RISE at Florida Atlantic University

-This is a program grant that is aimed at giving underrepresented minority students a unique educational experience focused on primary research and prepare them for Graduate School.
-The program as of Fall 2022 has 12 students.
+This is a program grant that is aimed at giving underrepresented minority students a unique educational experience focused on primary research, and prepare them for Graduate School.
+The program mentored and funded a total of 22 students.

 BSF 2019262 PIs: Duboué, E.R., and Gothilf, Y. 11/2020-10/2025